mthrok/tkaldi/_posts/2020-11-30-benchmarking-tkaldi-against-kaldi.md

     compute-kaldi-pitch-feats --sample-frequency="${rate}" "scp:${scp_path}" "ark:${ark_path}"
 ```

 The following figures are the [flame graphs](http://www.brendangregg.com/flamegraphs.html) of these commands.
-You can click to zoom up.
+You can click the each component and it will zoom up.

 {::nomarkdown}
 <embed src="../assets/2020-11-30-benchmarking-tkaldi-against-kaldi/kaldi.svg" style="position: relative; width: 100%;"/>